| Title: | Fit Statistical Models Using Hamiltonian Monte Carlo |

 Either a single numeric value for the covariance matrix, or a vector for the diagonal |

-Returns a single numeric simulated value from a Normal distribution or vector of length theta1
+Returns a single numeric simulated value from a Normal distribution or vector of length theta1.

-matrix with one sample in each row.
+length(mu) matrix with one sample in each row.

 B. D. Ripley (1987) Stochastic Simulation.
 Wiley.
 Page 98